imadmaalouf02/PFEMAALOUF/Documentation/scripts/Scope/pipline.rst

     </body>
     </html>

  Expected Outcome
 ----------------------

+.. raw:: html

     <p style="text-align: justify;"><span style="color:#000080;"><i>
-    An <span style="color:#000080;">intelligent web platform</span><span style="color:#000080;"> that transforms a simple component name into a rich set of technical information and documents.
+    An <span style="color:#0000200;">intelligent web platform</span><span style="color:#000080;"> that transforms a simple component name into a rich set of technical information and documents.
 This will significantly reduce the time required for analysis, documentation, and validation in the automotive domain.
     </i></span></p>